rcc-uchicago/uc-xromm-poster/poster_text.md

 The XMA Portal is a web environment for the management of X-ray Motion Analysis (XMA) data developed at Brown University.
 The XMA Portal serves as a powerful tool for organizing, searching, and disseminating XROMM experimental data.
 As a component of the University of Chicago XROMM project, the RCC will be hosting a local instance of the XMA Portal.

 [XMA Portal image and caption from Jason’s email]

+#Data Pipeline
+[Pipeline figure]
+[Caption: High-level sketch of the semi-automated XROMM dataset production pipeline]

+In this pipeline, data collected from multiple source machines during XROMM experiments will be transferred from the XROMM facility to Midway.
+This transfer of experimental will be run as an sbatch script that executes a set of rysnc commands nightly on Midway.
+In addition to the raw data, metadata detailing each experimental trial and its associated datafiles will be archived in an SQL database on Midway.
+The stored experimental data will be made searchable and accessible to the scientific community through the XMA Portal web interface hosted on Midway.